NY Republican Chris Jacobs sworn in as newest House member

 Jacobs and McMurray, an attorney and former local official, will compete again in November’s elections for a full two-year term.
 The district covers rural and suburban areas between Rochester and Buffalo.

-Jacobs, 53, will serve the five and one-half months remaining in the term of former GOP Rep. Chris Collins.
+Jacobs, 53, will serve the five and a half months remaining in the term of former GOP Rep. Chris Collins.

 Collins, the first sitting member of Congress to back Trump’s candidacy in 2016, was in his fourth House term when he resigned last October.
 The day before, he pleaded guilty to conspiracy to commit securities fraud and making false statements.